itisAliRH/galaxy-cytoscape/README.md

   </span>
 </p>

-# Galaxy Visualization Tool: Cytospace
+# Galaxy Visualization Tool: Cytoscape

 This project is a Galaxy visualization package that integrates [Cytoscape](https://cytoscape.org/) into the Galaxy platform using the [Galaxy Charts](https://galaxyproject.github.io/galaxy-charts/) and [Cytoscape package](https://www.npmjs.com/package/cytoscape).